- Create a single-payer non-profit national health insurance program

 It is clear that a public non-profit single-payer healthcare system is the only option that will truly address the issues this country faces.
 No more confusion, no more high or unknown costs, no more employer-based plans.

-Why I Oppose a Public Option
+Why I Oppose a Public Option (As an End-Goal)

 The short and simple answer to why I do not support a public option as a fix to our healthcare issues is that it doesn't provide true relief or address the actual struggles people are dealing with.